The most updated and detailed guidebook to Pokhara, anywhere!

 Pokhara is more than just the main Lakeside area tour guides, agents and other books concentrate on.
 There are other lakes in the area, towns and villages.
 I’ll show you where to find them and how to get there.

 There’s more than just paragliding in Pokhara too.
-From skateboarding, to microlights, horseriding to waterballing and indoor soccer.
+From skateboarding to microlights and hot-air ballooning.
+Horse riding to waterballing and indoor soccer.
 This guide book includes all these and so much more.

-I’ve read the latest branded print guides to Pokhara and to be frank all but one are woefully out of date.
-The one that’s not simply doesn’t “get” Nepal.
+I’ve read the latest branded print guides to Pokhara and to be frank all of them are woefully out of date.
+There’s one popular guidebook that simply doesn’t “get” Nepal anymore.
 It’s missing the latest activities, hotels / restaurants and transport details.
 I’ve included them all.

 That’s one of the beauties in this modern age of publishing.
 Being independent means you can actually give people what they need and what they want to make the most out of their holiday.